aribalam/SWANTasks/task3/README.md

 # Weather Extension for Jupyter Lab

 A JupyterLab extension to get weather data for cities.
 The data is imported into the kernel as variables in the user's namespace.
+Search for a city to get weather data.
+The data can then be accessed as a variable `weather_data` in the notebook.

 ## Requirements